What JSM LaunchPad does and does not do

 5. Supports capabilities beyond installation

-- Environment Analysis (Pro): scans your Jira instance (spaces, service desks, custom fields) and recommends which LaunchPad templates to deploy.
-Recommendations are based on keyword matching and signal scoring, with confidence levels (high, medium, low) and evidence drill-down.
+- Environment Analysis (Pro): scans your Jira instance and recommends which templates to deploy.
+See Environment Analysis.

-- Request Flow Analysis (Pro): scans a specific service desk space to find fields that could be converted to Assets pickers.
-Shows enrichment opportunities categorised as "ready to configure" or "unlockable", and can create Assets custom fields directly from recommendations.
+- Request Flow Analysis (Pro): scans a service desk space to find fields that could become Assets pickers.
+See Request Flow Analysis.

-- Installed Service Models: browse all existing Assets schemas in your workspace.
-Inspect object types, attributes, and reference types, including a relationship graph visualisation.
+- Installed Service Models: browse existing Assets schemas and inspect object types, attributes, and relationships.

 What LaunchPad does not do